 “Mediation is the only way I can manage my anxiety.”

 “I carry a small razor in my purse and cut myself to cope with stress.”

 One of these coping strategies is different from others.

-As shocking as that last statement may sound, the act of hurting oneself to cope with stress, anxiety or frustration actually has a name, non-suicidal self-injury (NSSI) and it affects 17% of adolescents, 15% of college students, and about 5% of adults.
+As shocking as that last statement may sound, the act of hurting oneself to cope with stress, anxiety, or frustration has a name, nonsuicidal self-injury (NSSI) and it affects 17% of adolescents, 15% of college students, and about 5% of adults.

-NSSI, often simply called self-injury, is the act of deliberately harming the surface of your own body, such as cutting or burning yourself.
+NSSI, often simply called self-injury, is the act of deliberately harming the surface of one’s body, such as cutting or burning yourself.
 It’s typically not meant as a suicide attempt.
 Rather, this type of self-injury is an unhealthy way to cope with emotional pain, intense anger, and frustration.

 A cutting (or any other form of NSSI) sometimes releases endorphins, similar to a strenuous workout (or even sex), killing the pain momentarily and raising one’s mood.
 On the opposite end, a person who has trouble feeling any emotions at all may use NSSI as a way to feel something, anything “real” to replace the emotional numbness.
-Typically, after the initial “high” wears off, hurting themselves will cause feelings of guilt and shame causing them to hurt themselves again, suppressing their feelings further, and thus the dangerous cycle is perpetuated and can be extremely hard to find a way out.
+Typically, after the initial “high” wears off, hurting themselves will cause feelings of guilt and shame, causing them to harm themselves again, suppressing their feelings further.
+Thus the dangerous cycle is perpetuated and can be extremely hard to find a way out.

 - Burning (with lit matches, cigarettes or hot, sharp objects like knives)